MicrosoftDocs/windows-dev-docs/hub/dev-home/environments.md

     - The "Pin to Taskbar" and "Pin to Start menu" actions will not appear unless [Windows App](https://www.microsoft.com/store/productId/9N1F85V9T8BN) is installed from Microsoft Store.

-4. **Sync**: Select the **Sync** button on the top of the Dev Home Environments window if your virtual environment has been installed, but is not displayed.
+4. **Sync**: Select the **Sync** button on the top of the Dev Home Environments window to refresh the list of environments.
 For example, if you have Dev Home open and simultaneously delete a Hyper-V VM outside of Dev Home, or create a new Microsoft Dev Box in the Azure portal, these changes may not be reflected in Dev Home until you select **Sync** or Dev Home relaunches.

-## Create a new virtual environment using Dev Home
+## Create a new environment using Dev Home

-To create a new virtual environment:
+To create a new environment:

 1. Select **Create Environment** in the Environments or Machine Configuration window of Dev Home.

 2. Select the type of environment you would like to create (only supported and installed environment types will be available).

 3. Each environment can have different creation parameters, such as name, pool, project, image, and more.
 These specifications depend on the environment type.
-    - For Hyper-V VMs, currently quick-creation images are supported.
+    - For Hyper-V VMs, currently Windows and Linux quick-creation images are supported.
 Custom images (.iso, .vhd, .vhdx) for VM creation are not yet supported, but are in development.

 ![Creating an environment](../images/devhome-environment-creation.png)

 ## Create a WinGet Configuration file for your Dev Home Environment

-If your virtual environment has Dev Home installed, you can launch the environment and use the Machine Configuration local setup tool.
+If your environment has Dev Home installed, you can launch the environment and use the Machine Configuration local setup tool.

 Alternatively, you can remotely configure your environment: